 Patient: Just got done running for the first time in a few weeks and I looked down and my knuckles and hands were turning blue.
 I’ve had an echo cardio gram for heart palpitations in the past along with numerous ekgs and everything came back normal.
 My RHR is normally about 52. what could this be?

-Thank you for writing to us.
+Doctor: Thank you for the follow-up.

 Being a runner myself, I have found that some people find it beneficial to use arm warmers and even gloves.
 When you run, the blood in the body will pool towards the muscles being used the most.
 These are the legs.